Mariners vs. Astros Player Props Betting Odds

 |0

-- Alex Bregman has four doubles, four home runs, 21 walks and 15 RBI (25 total hits).
+- Yordan Alvarez has five doubles, seven home runs, 15 walks and 30 RBI (25 total hits).

 |Opponent